 Every business leader should understand business objectives and expected outcomes, and should be collaborating with others in the organization to gather, analyze, and visualize mission-critical data so that all involved can extract max value to move the business forward.

-— CJ Weatherford, Principal Designer, RevUnit
+— CJ Weatherford, Director of UX, RevUnit

 Data and insights are useless if they don’t provide the business any value.
 So, your first step is to ensure that the outcomes you’ve established for your data initiatives map directly to your organization’s business objectives.
 Defined objectives ensure you are measuring and monitoring the right things; it also helps you better respond to unforeseen bumps along the way.

 In this scenario, the OKR Framework (Objective and Key Results) should be your guiding light.
 The OKR identification gives clarity to what data is needed, what format makes the most sense to display the data, how the data might need to be acquired, and how the data is presented.
 Once OKRs are defined, revisit the core of your data strategy.
 Determine how your strategy will be used to drive the narrative of your broader data initiative.
 Doing so will inform the process and intended output, as well as shed light on how the data should ultimately be displayed.

 The global market for data analytics and business intelligence services is expected to boost revenues north of $200 billion by the end of 2020.
 Additionally, more than 150 zetabytes, as in 150 trillion gigabytes of data, will need regular analysis by 2025.
 It’s of paramount importance, then, that larger organizations work quickly and diligently to control data sources and architect a data structure that accommodates accuracy, speed, and scalability (the two-speed data architecture approach is an example of such a structure).
 This type of approach can be useful when data needs to be both sourced and structured for future use.